If you are wondering if it is worth going to Banff in winter, the answer is YES!

-The average weather in Banff in winter is, you guessed it, cold.
+The average weather in Banff in winter is cold.
+No surprise!
 With the Rocky Mountains close by, you can expect snow and chilly weather.

 Don’t let this cold Banff winter scare you away, though!
 Because of the relative dryness of the air in Banff, the extreme temperatures are more bearable than at first glance.

-November Temperatures for Banff: 32°F High and 17°F Low
+November: 32°F High and 17°F Low

-December Temperatures for Banff: 23°F High and 8°F Low
+December: 23°F High and 8°F Low

-January Temperatures fo Banff: 26°F High and 10°F Low
+January: 26°F High and 10°F Low

-February Temperatures for Banff: 32°F High and 12°F Low
+February: 32°F High and 12°F Low

 March: 41°F High and 20°F Low

 How to Get to Banff in Winter